hitesh248/Privacy-Policy/README.md

 **What are my opt-out rights?**

 You can halt all collection of information by the Applications easily by uninstalling them.
-You may use the standard uninstall processes available as part of your mobile device or via the mobile application marketplace or network.
+You may use the standard uninstall processes available as part of your mobile device or via the Google Play Store.

+Users can opt out of personalized advertising from Unity Ads via their device settings or by following Unity’s opt-out instructions provided in their Privacy Policy.

 **Data Retention Policy, Managing Your Information**